codeforboston/police-data-trust/frontend/README.md

 Once completed the steps above then to run tests: `yarn test`

-Bare minimum each incoming PR chages updating the UI must have UI snapshot tests.
+Bare minimum each incoming PR changes updating the UI must have UI snapshot tests.
 We expect tests only for project important logic but must reside in the `tests/` directory.

 ## Learn More